Aston Kajara: Background and education

-Work experience
+Before politics

 Between 1983 until 1988, Aston Kajara worked in the Ministry of Finance, as a Customs Officer.
 From 1988 until 1990, he served as Board Member and Company Secretary at Uganda Motors Limited, a Ugandan automobile and industrial machinery distributing company, based in Kampala.
 Between 1992 and 1995, he served as Principal Revenue Officer at the Uganda Revenue Authority.

+Political career

 In 1994, he was elected to the Constituent Assembly which drafted the 1995 Ugandan constitution.
 In 1995, he went into private legal practice as a Partner at Kajara, Kabiito & Company Advocates, also in Kampala.
 He maintained his law practice until 2001.
 In 1996 he contested for the parliamentary seat of Mwenge County South in Kyenjojo District.
 He won and served as the MP that constituency until 2001.
 In 2002, he became a Legal Consultant at his legal firm whose name had now changed to Kateeba, Runyangira & Kajara Advocates.
 In 2006, he regained his parliamentary seat of Mwenge County South.
 He was also appointed State Minister for Karamoja Affairs, serving in that position until his appointment to his current cabinet post in February 2009.
 In 2011, he was re-elected to parliament.